teamRIM/tutoRIM/README.md

 # Contributors

-* Simon Labouesse
+* Simon Labouesse (development and implementation of algoRIM)
-* Claire Estibal
+* Claire Estibal  (creation of the interface for algoRIM)
 * Thomas Mangeat
 * Anne Sentenac
 * Jérôme Idier